Chumki111/Blood-Donation/README.md

 BloodUnity is a web platform aimed at connecting blood donors with recipients in need of blood donations.
 This platform facilitates the process of finding blood donors, making donation requests, and managing donation requests.

+## key Features BloodUnity

+1. Donation Requests: Users can create, update, and delete donation requests, specifying details such as recipient name, blood group, hospital name, address, and donation date.

+2. Donor Dashboard: Donors have access to a dashboard where they can view donation requests, filter them based on various criteria, and respond to requests they wish to fulfill.

+3. Payment: BloodUnity allows users to make payments for donations, ensuring a seamless and secure transaction process.

+4. Profile Management: Users can update their profiles, providing essential information such as contact details, blood group, and donation history.

 ## Project Setup

 To set up the project locally, follow these steps: